The Battle of the Labyrinth: Plot

 When Percy awakens, he finds himself on the island Ogygia with Calypso, a daughter of the Titan Atlas.
 Calypso tells Percy she is cursed to fall in love with every hero that lands on her island, but the hero can never stay.
 After Hephaestus tells him of events in the mortal world, Percy departs the island.
 Back at Camp Half-Blood, Percy and Annabeth go to Manhattan to find Rachel, who can navigate the Labyrinth.
 Despite being captured by Luke's minions, they eventually reach Daedalus's workshop and learn that Quintus is the ancient inventor, living as an automaton.
 He informs them that he has already helped Luke.
 The group is discovered by Nico, who tells them Minos has been planning to exchange Daedalus's soul for his own.
-The four teenagers fight to escape, while Daedalus remains in the maze with his ally and hellhound Mrs. O’Leary.
+The four teenagers fight to escape, while Daedalus remains in the maze with his ally and hellhound Mrs. O'Leary.

 The quartet later discovers the Titan fortress at Mount Othrys, and learn that Kronos has possessed Luke.
 They run into Grover and Tyson, and discover the resting place of Pan, who speaks to them and passes part of his fading spirit into each of them.
 The group, minus Rachel, heads back to Camp Half-Blood to fight.
-The Titan army floods out of the Labyrinth and appears to be winning until Daedalus arrives with Mrs. O’Leary and Briares.
+The Titan army floods out of the Labyrinth and appears to be winning until Daedalus arrives with Mrs. O'Leary and Briares.
 Grover scares off the remaining Titan forces by causing a Panic.

 After the battle, Nico helps Daedalus pass on and die, destroying the Labyrinth.
+And leaves Mrs. O Leary to Percy.
 After a memorial service for the dead campers, Percy leaves camp for the school year.
 On his 15th birthday at summer's end, Percy receives a visit from his father Poseidon, who gives him a sand dollar, advising him to "spend it wisely".
 Later, Nico appears to tell Percy his plan to defeat Luke once and for all.